TutorExilius/pyMinesweeper/README.md

 1. Install Python if not done: Download from https://www.python.org/downloads/
 2. Install Dependencies:
-- Common way: Open Terminal and run: pip install --user -r requirements.txt
+- Common way: open a terminal and navigatoe to root DIR of downloaded game (to the directory, where you will find Install.bat) and run: pip install --user -r requirements.txt

-- OR on Windows: run Install.bat
+- OR on Windows, just start "Install.bat"

 IF PIP IS NOT FOUND: set python to system path!
 HOW?
 See description here: https://geek-university.com/python/add-python-to-the-windows-path/